Pluvie/current/doc/MAP.md

 whatever was holding them after being given to the map.
 These flags can be active individually, should you need to just copy the keys, or the values.

+This will use more memory, of course, and also slow performances a bit, since we have to pay for the cost of the copy.
+But in some situations, this is the only solution.
+Nevertheless, one of the benefits of working with the C language is that you have **complete** control over the memory: if you don't need to copy the keys or the values, and can instead reference them via pointers, you **can** do it.
+This, if used wisely, can held in so much better performance and memory savings compared to other garbage collected languages like Go or Java, and again in so much less programmer headaches and compiler-wars compared to languages like Rust.

 Once done with the map, you must release its memory with:

 ```c